nextml-code/deepinspection-python/README.md

 Python client library for deepinspection.
 Designed to simplify and exemplify interaction with the External API.

+See the [Optram example](examples/optram) for a complete example including converting to a custom format for internal use.

 ## Install

 Use your preferred package manager: